kreitika/Financial-Risk-Credit-Scoring-Model/README.md

 # 📊 Financial Risk & Credit Scoring Model

-This repository contains my MSBA project on **credit risk analytics** — combining Python for modeling and Tableau for business visualization.
+This repository contains my project on **credit risk analytics** — combining Python for modeling and Tableau for business visualization.

 ## 🔹 Project Overview
 - Built a **credit scoring model** on 40k+ loan records.